jandie1505/MusicBot/README.md

 ##### Other commands
 - /cmd `<command>` - Send a command to the bot console (Owner only!)
 - /help - Shows the bot help page (everyone)
+## Blacklists
+There are 3 types of blacklists.
+The default blacklist or music blacklist, the keyword blacklist and the artist blacklist.
+The default blacklist is for blacklisting video ids or youtube video urls.
+The keyword blacklist is for blacklisting keywords in the title of the video.
+The artist blacklist is for blacklisting channel names.
+All these blacklists are available as a global and a guild blacklist.
+Guild admins can bypass the guild blacklist.
+The global blacklist can't be bypassed.
+The blacklists can be managed with the `blacklist`, `keywordblacklist` and `artistblacklist` commands.
 ## Bot console
 The bot console can also be accessed with the `/cmd <command>` command (owner only).
 ##### Commands